-To Install a Web Policy Agent
+To Install a Web Agent

-Policy agents enforce policies defined in ForgeRock Access Management.
-While the policy agent's job is to verify that uses have the appropriate privileges to the resources they request, the policy agents do not make policy decisions.
+Web agents enforce policies defined in ForgeRock Access Management.
+While the web agent's job is to verify that users have the appropriate privileges to the resources they request, web agents do not make policy decisions.
 They call on AM to make policy decisions using information presented by the user (or the user's client application), such as the SSO token in the HTTP cookie, which AM uses to manage user sessions.
-A policy agent is, in essence, a gatekeeper for AM.
+A web or Java agent is, in essence, a gatekeeper for AM.